-If you've attempted to scan a computer or device, but cannot locate an asset for it in the web console, do the following:
+If you attempted to scan a computer or device, but no asset was created for it in the web console, do the following:

 - Perform searches for the machine's name, IP address and MAC address in the web console search bar, to double-check whether an asset exists.

 - If you have not already done so, update to the latest Lansweeper release by following the instructions in this knowledge base article.
 Lansweeper is regularly updated with enhancements and new features.
 You can verify whether you are on the latest release by hitting the Check for Updates now button in the following section of the web console: Configuration\Your Lansweeper License

 - Start the Lansweeper Server service in Windows Services on your Lansweeper server, if not already started.
 The Lansweeper service is what scans your network and sends scanned data to your database.
 By default, the Lansweeper service is automatically started, but someone may have manually stopped it.
 No scanning can take place and no assets can be created if the service is stopped.